(c) 2016 Eric Slomanson

 Lipson’s work has been cited in top high-impact journals such as Nature, Nature Photonics, Nature Physics, IEEE Photonics Technology Letters, Nanoletters, Lab on a Chip, Physical Review Letters and IEEE Journal of Lightwave Technologies.
 Her papers (over 200 refereed journal publications) have been cited more than 32,000 times.
 Her h-index (an index that measures both the productivity and impact of the published work) of 90 is also indicative of the impact that her work has had on the scientific community.

 Lipson has delivered hundreds of invited, keynote and plenary lectures in all the major conferences in optics and related fields.
 She has over 30 patents that have been issued and approximately half of them have been licensed to industry.
 In 2010 in recognition of her work in silicon photonics she was awarded the MacArthur Fellow.
 She was also awarded the Blavatnik award in 2010,

-The Optical Society’s R. W. Wood prize in 2016 and has been named by Thomson Reuters as a top 1% highly cited researcher in the field of Physics since 2014.
+She received the R. W. Wood prize in 2016 and has been named by Thomson Reuters as a top 1% highly cited researcher in the field of Physics since 2014.

 Document Created: 18 Apr 2018